Paradox-Evil-EXE/MSFS-IL-62N/README.md

 ## ❌ Problems
 - No working cockpit instruments
 - No native flight systems or WASM logic
-- Reversers deploy *automatically* at rotate and/or other moments on the ground (yes, really)
+- Reversers deploy *automatically* at rotate and/or other moments on the ground (yes, really, not all the times either, worth checking out)
-- Engine randomly goes to idle on runway
+- Engine randomly goes to idle on runway sometimes
-- Flaps sometimes retract without command during takeoff roll
+- Flaps sometimes retract without command during takeoff roll sometimes

 ---